adeinega/fparser/README.md

 This tiny GoLang app has zero deps.
 Note, package [encoding/csv](https://pkg.go.dev/encoding/csv@go1.23.2) is a part of [Standard library](https://pkg.go.dev/std).

-How to run it (this isn't a typical way to run GoLang apps)
+How to run it (this isn't a quite typical way to run GoLang apps)

 1. `clone the repo`
 2. run